 I was surprised to see how well the glossy base of the Vamp Super Soft stuck to (very) flat surfaces.
 It’s by no means equal to the Tantus Suction Cup, but on a horizontal surface (like my favorite nightstand), it does actually stay in place for a few minutes while I’m riding it.
 It’ll stick to my shower wall too, but I expect it would pull off just when I’d started getting into the rhythm if I tried actually screwing it this way.4

-I really appreciate having the Vamp Super Soft in my collection.
-I absolutely love the Vamp’s large, rounded head and big coronal ridge in this softer silicone: it provides lovely, gentle-but-still-noticeable G-spot stimulation.
-I’d definitely still call the Tantus Uncut #1 my absolute favorite (my review here) because I prefer its greater realism, plus its firm inner core is much better for fast thrusting.
+I really appreciate having the Vamp Super Soft in my collection—since I am someone who does NOT like hard dildos.
+I absolutely love the Vamp’s large, rounded head and big coronal ridge in this softer silicone.
+It provides lovely, gentle-but-still-noticeable G-spot stimulation.
+I still choose a dual-density dildo (my absolute favorites here!) because I prefer their extra realism.
+Their firm inner cores are much better for fast thrusting.
 For slower strokes, though, I’m sure I’ll be getting a lot of use out of the delightfully squishy Vamp.

 - The outer layer of Tantus O2 toys are also 5(A?) silicone, but Tantus says that the Super Soft formulation is “a softer version of the 5 shore.”

 - See my Silicone Dildo Firmness Guide for more details!